 You can filter the data based on any criteria, create graphs and visualizations based on this data, or create data dashboards by putting together your visualizations.
 We encourage you to read more about how you can use Kibana to visualize your study data in the Data Analysis documentation.

 Regardless of the type of study you are conducting via Ethica, your study will involve a set of participants.
 For every participant in your study, Ethica records all of their interactions with the app and reports it in real-time, as part of the participant's audit logs.
-You can check these logs for each participant to help them navigate your study, or to troubleshoot the issues they might have, or just to use at a later time as metadata during the analysis.
+You can check these logs for each participant to help them navigate your study, or to troubleshoot the issues they might have, or just to use them at a later time as metadata during the analysis.

 You can access the participant audit logs via Kibana.
 To do so, open the